 Being a boot, the sole is stronger and more robust than the above offerings.
 But it is also more rigid.

 This is a Chinese made boot, so do not expect the same quality as Cressi Italian made products but it is a fraction of the price.

 - The neoprene is nice and stretchy, and it offers good ankle length.

 - Glue and blind stitching for increased water fastness

 - Available in 5mm and 7mm neoprene.
 The 7mm ones are both more durable and warmer.

 These are warm neoprene boots, with a solid sole.
 Much more comfortable walking over rocks and gravel than most dive boots.
 Ideal if you need to portage.

 I did find them somewhat too bulky to fit inside a tight kayak cockpit.
-But I have large feet to begin with so that should not be an issue for most people.
+But I have large feet, so that should not be an issue for normal-size people.